 The Value of Talking

-Increased insight into the event
+Increase insight or perspective into the event

-A more positive outlook
+Create a more positive outlook

 Before You Confide: Things to Consider

 Choosing the wrong person as a confidante could do you more harm than good.
 It is very important that you find a trustworthy, non-judgmental, person who will not share what you have told her or him.
 You may also want to consider the role this person has in your life.
 You may share different things with friends and family then you would with a mentor or boss.
 Remember, this is not about them "fixing" anything, just lending an ear.

 find a therapist.
 As a third party, they can offer objective observations.
 These sessions are also protected under medical privacy laws.

 A support group may also help.
 Many are geared toward a specific group so you can talk to people in similar situations.
 Just hearing that others are feeling same emotions can help.